ConPaaS-team/conpaas/docs/userguide.rst

 ::

-    $ cpsclient.py toggle_debug serviceid
+    $ cps-php debug <app_name_or_id> <serv_name_or_id> <on | off>

 Adding and removing nodes
 -------------------------

 Like all ConPaaS services, the PHP service is elastic: service owner can add or remove nodes.
 The PHP service (like the Java service) belongs to a class of web services that deals with three types of nodes:

 proxy
   a node that is used as an entry point for the web application and as a load balancer